Class 7 - Miss Collinge

 Reading in Class 7

 We're crazy about reading in class seven and love to see what the latest addition to our reading shelf is.
-With the help of our teacher, we've been Tweeting several authors and we're pleased to say we have had some amazing replies.
+With the help of our teacher, we've been contacting several authors and we're pleased to say we have had some amazing replies.

 Homework